opengauss-mirror/docs/content/en/docs/Developerguide/alter-table.md

     >![](public_sys-resources/icon-note.gif) **NOTE:**
     >-   The schema setting moves the table into another schema.
 Associated indexes and constraints owned by table columns are migrated as well.
 Currently, the schema for sequences cannot be changed.
 If the table has sequences, delete the sequences, and create them again or delete the ownership between the table and sequences.
 In this way, the table schema can be changed.
     >-   To change the schema of a table, you must also have the  **CREATE**  permission on the new schema.
 To add the table as a new child of a parent table, you must own the parent table as well.
 To alter the owner, you must also be a direct or indirect member of the new owning role, and that role must have the  **CREATE**  permission on the table's schema.
 These restrictions enforce that the user can only recreate and delete the table.
 However, a system administrator can alter the ownership of any table anyway.
     >-   All the actions except for  **RENAME**  and  **SET SCHEMA**  can be combined into a list of multiple alterations to apply in parallel.
 For example, it is possible to add several columns or alter the type of several columns in a single statement.
-This is useful with large tables, since only one pass over the tables needs to be made.
+This is useful with large tables, since only one pass over the tables need be made.
     >-   Adding a  **CHECK**  or  **NOT NULL**  constraint will scan the table to validate that existing rows meet the constraint.
     >-   Adding a column with a non-**NULL**  default or changing the type of an existing column will rewrite the entire table.
 Rewriting a large table may take much time and temporarily needs doubled disk space.